 - Dynamic programming

-The best way to prepare for coding challenges is to practice problems everyday to improve your problem solving skills.
-Exposing yourself to a wide array of problems with varying levels of difficulty can help you identify and classify problem solutions based on inherent patterns.
+The best way to prepare for coding challenges is to practice problems every day to improve your problem-solving skills.
+Exposing yourself to a wide array of problems with varying difficulty levels can help you identify and classify problem solutions based on inherent patterns.
 That way, you can stand a good chance to find optimal solutions to problems you’ve never encountered before.